 In Weinbaum’s ESPN article (2012), He discussed the matter with former Boston Red Sox pitcher Bryce Florie, who was struck in the face and eye by a liner in 2000.
 Florie suffered broken bones and retinal damage.
 “Florie says he’d be in favor of a padded cap as a start and that his episode got him thinking about more drastic protection.

 ‘The day before I was hit, I’d say no way I’d want to wear a mask.
 The day after?
 Yes, I would’ve,’ Florie said.”
 According to Mike Oliver, executive director of the National Operating Committee on Standards for Athletic Equipment, “The old saw in the industry is a little more (protection) is better than a little less.”
 (Weinbaum, 2012).

 If there can be a design made that is very comfortable for pitchers to wear, to the extent that they might not even realize its presence, requiring all pitchers to wear it would be revolutionary.
 As said in Steve Henson’s article (2010), “The point isn’t that head injuries to pitchers are widespread, it’s that they are so often catastrophic.”

 This supports a great point that although the accidents may not happen a lot compared to other sporting injuries, when they do happen, they are often more severe.
 A little protection would do a lot of good to protect a pitcher.
 One might wonder why it has taken this long to even consider protective headwear for MLB pitchers.
-Just like pest control in Tucson isn’t a requirement, it’s still a good idea and many people do it anyways.
+Just like having the best cockroach killer isn’t a requirement for people living in Alaska, it’s still a good idea and many people do it anyways.